Space and Missile Defense Symposium

 Missile intercept another Missile

-GMD is the heart of the Missile Defense System and a key element of our nation’s defense against ballistic missile attacks.
+GMD/GWS is the heart of the Missile Defense System and a key element of our nation’s defense against ballistic missile attacks.
+Northrop Grumman’s GMD Weapon System (GWS) is the integrating component of homeland defense, developing integrated battle plans based on sensor data and facilitating the warfighter’s usage of GBI’s to mitigate the threat.
+We provide the following GWS products:

 Soldiers sit in command room

-Northrop Grumman is pioneering joint all-domain command and control with IBCS.
+Northrop Grumman is pioneering joint multi-domain command and control with IBCS.
 The system’s resilient, open, modular, scalable architecture is foundational to deploying a truly integrated network of all available assets in the battlespace, regardless of source, service or domain.
-It senses, identifies, tracks and defeats evolving air and missile threats, enabling revolutionary “all-domain, every sensor, best effector” operations.
+It senses, identifies, tracks and defeats evolving air and missile threats, enabling revolutionary “multi-domain, every sensor, best effector” operations.

 3 satellites in orbit above Earth sending signals